ustutz/HaxePython_tutorial/text_en/2_untyped.md

     var is_value_empty = untyped data[:,4] == "";

-For something like that there is another keyword:
+For something like this there is another method.

 **Next part: Syntax.pythonCode() (coming soon)**